MultiSafepay/docs/content/payments/methods/wallet/paypal/integration-and-testing.md

 ### Displaying your logo in the PayPal checkout
 To display your header or logo on the PayPal checkout page, follow these steps:

-1. Sign in into your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Settings** > **Files**, and upload the relevant images.
 3. Go to **Payment methods** at the bottom right, and then select the relevant images from the **Logo** and **Header** dropdown menu.
 4. Click **Save**.